mantidproject/documents/Project-Management/TechnicalSteeringCommittee/reports/DeveloperSurveyResults2015.md

 ###Discussion###

 * Developer documentation is low-quality
- *     induction material is fine
+ *     Induction material is fine
  *     Architectural design doc ok at a high level
  *     We are missing scientific technique overviews
  *     Missing some detailed design docs